suren-m/cw/labs/02_kubernetes/02_pods.md

     ```bash
         # make sure you use a port number that is not in use. (e.g: 9000)
-        kubectl port-forward web2 9000:80
+        kubectl port-forward web1 9000:80
     ```

-2. Now, open a second `pane` or new terminal and type the following.
+2. Now, open your second `pane` or terminal and type the following. (do a `ctrl+c` if you have watcher running on it)

     ```bash
     http http://localhost:9000